Mastercuber/Cookie-Consent/README.md

 # Cookie Consent
 This is an internationalized ([vue-i18n](https://vue-i18n.intlify.dev/)) Cookie Consent component for [vue 3](https://vuejs.org/).

 The first category must be the `essentials` category.
 Only Cookies in this first category are accepted per default and can't be declined.
+Also, no handlers (`onAccepted`, `onDenied`) are called for cookies of this category.

 All Cookies of other categories are declined per default.